 Support multiple VLAN as per requirement: Managed switches allow for the creation of multiple VLANs where an 8-port switch functionally can turn into two 4-port switches.

-Prioritise bandwidth for data subsets: The switches are able to prioritise one type of traffic over another allowing more bandwidth to be allocated through the network.
+Prioritize bandwidth for data subsets: The switches are able to prioritize one type of traffic over another allowing more bandwidth to be allocated through the network.

 - Open ports on unmanaged switches are a security risk

 - Unmanaged switches have limited or no tools for monitoring network activity or performance

 For end users, network visibility and control can be highly valued in their plants and they are willing to pay for it.
 Although managed switches are costlier than unmanaged switches, managed switches definitely have more benefits and consistent network performance.
 When the network requirements may be expanded or better control and monitoring over network traffic is needed, managed switches may be considered.